 3. The school dance.

 The teen genre dictates that there must be a scene at a school dance and Better Off Dead is no exception.
 The dance scene is a pivotal point, because it’s when Monique literally runs into Lane.
-This scene, however, is a lot of fun, mainly for all the comedy bits that are scatted throughout.
+This scene, however, is a lot of fun, mainly for all the comedy bits that are scatted throughout:

 a) Lane and Charles are sitting at a table looking dejected when Roy walks up to them and says, “You got my vote for cutest couple.
-You better shave her before you kiss her goodnight.”Charles quite unexpectedly breaks out into a fit of hysterical laughter to the point that his eyes start to water.
-Later on, Roy and Beth are dancing, when Charles interrupts them still laughing at Roy’s comment.
+You better shave her before you kiss her goodnight.”
+Charles breaks out into a fit of hysterical laughter to the point that his eyes begin to water.
+Later, Roy and Beth are dancing, when Charles interrupts them still laughing at Roy’s comment.

 b) Ricky shows up to the dance with Monique in tow.
 He gets on the floor and starts swinging Monique around in circles.
 A crowd gathers around the two, Ricky puts Monique down and, through the crowd’s urging, attempts to slide on the dance floor.
 He takes off his glasses, loosens his tie, and dives….knocking himself out in the process.
 Monique escapes during the confusion, while the crowd proceeds to dance over Ricky’s unconscious corpse.